okta/okta-auth-swift/README.md

                               onError: @escaping (_ error: OktaError) -> Void)
 ```

-Please note that closure `onStatusChange` returns `OktaAuthStatus` instance as a parameter.
+Please note that the closure `onStatusChange` returns `OktaAuthStatus` instance as a parameter.
 Instance of `OktaAuthStatus` class represents the current status that is returned by the server.
-It is developer's responsibilty to handle current status in order to proceed with the initiated flow.
+It's the developer's responsibilty to handle current status in order to proceed with the initiated flow.
 Check the status type by calling `status.statusType` and downcast to concrete status class.
-Example of  handling function could the following:
+Here is an example handler function:

 ```swift
 func handleStatus(status: OktaAuthStatus) {